MalakiasK/sigsep-mus-eval-ssir/README.md

     estimate_and_evaluate(track)

 ```
-Make sure `output_dir` is set. `museval-ssir` will recreate the `musdb` file structure in that folder and write the evaluation results to this folder.
+Make sure `output_dir` is set. `musevalssir` will recreate the `musdb` file structure in that folder and write the evaluation results to this folder.

 ### Example results